jontopielski/jontopielski.github.io/posts/06-focus-on-health/focus-on-health.md

 title: Focus on health, not productivity tricks
 date: May 10 2023
 ---
+<h1 style="margin-bottom: 0px;">Focus on health, not productivity tricks</h1>
+<h3 style="color: #97a9c4; margin-top: 0px;">May 10 2023</h3>

 For the first time in a long time, my brain feels like it’s actually working as intended.
 If I tell myself I need to buy toothpaste tomorrow, tomorrow comes, and I can recall that I need to buy toothpaste.
 Little things don’t seem to fall through the cracks anymore and I feel like I’m paying attention a lot more to everything going on around me.

+Why is it that my brain is suddenly working again?
+At the start of this year I decided I was going to try and focus on motivation in a new way: by developing the inner self rather than the outer self.

+The literature around motivation and productivity is heavily swayed towards micro-optimizations like zero-inboxing or trello board usage or any other “life hack” that seems to improve your productivity by a few percentage points here and there.
+After trying so many of these tricks and reading so many books about this stuff, I’ve realized that I’ve been fighting the wrong war this entire time.
+It’s like buying better running shoes so you can get to the office faster.
+Yes, technically it has a net positive impact but you’re optimizing the wrong thing.

+What I’ve done over the last 5-6 months is the following: I cut out all alcohol from my diet.
+I lost 10-15 pounds and regained a chin.
+I’ve exercised for at least 30 minutes, mostly running, for an average of 5 days per week.
+I go to bed without a phone or a laptop anywhere near by and read before bed.
+I use nasal strips to increase my air flow while sleeping.
+I limit myself to just one cup of coffee per day.
+I focus on eating vegetables whenever I can, and do blood tests to see if I’m deficient in anything.
+I happen to be deficient in Vitamin D, which doesn’t surprise me one bit.

+I’ve learned to enjoy being by myself, alone, without noise or distractions for long periods of time.
+I can walk for 45 minutes just in my own thoughts without feeling overwhelmed.
+It has helped me plenty of times come up with new ideas or interesting things to do, whether locally or with my career.

+I believe these positive changes in my health have had a much bigger impact in my ability to work than any productivity hack has in the past because now when I get to my computer, I feel the urge to want to work on interesting things.
+I’m not tricked to.
+I don’t want to open YouTube.
+I just want to work.

+And that’s the difference that focusing on health has had for me, as opposed to following cheap tricks.
+I believe this focus is what led to the completion of my first non-jam, commercial project, [Thwack](https://jontopielski.itch.io/thwack), which was completed with no deadline, just a desire to see a larger project through to the end.